 What is a Family Peer Advocate?

 Family Peer Advocates have ‘lived-experience’ as the parent (biological, foster, adoptive) or primary caregiver of a child/youth with a social, emotional, behavioral, mental health, or developmental disability).
 They receive training to develop skills and strategies to empower and support other families.
 They foster effective parent-professional partnership and promote the practice of family-driven and youth-guided approaches.

 Family Peer Advocate Provisional Credential

 An individual seeking a FPA Credential will typically start with a Provisional Credential.
 Please read the FAQ and the Application Instructions before completing the application.
-We have also prepared a pre-recorded video with page-by-page instructions.

 Completion of the PEP Level 1 training is required for the Family Peer Advocate Provisional Credential.
 If you have not taken the Level 1 training CLICK HERE to get to the FTNYS training page and follow all instructions.
 If you have any problems accessing the training, call our office at 518-432-0333, ext.18.

 An individual seeking a FPA Professional Credential must have a valid FPA Provisional Credential AND have completed all components of PEP Level 2 training.
 Please re-read the FAQ and the Application Instructions before completing the application form.

 Provisional vs Professional Handout PDF

 FPA Professional Credential Application Form and Instructions online